jdtsmith/org-mac-image-paste/README.md

 # org-mac-image-paste
-Paste images and PDFs directly into org files on Mac.
+Paste images and cropped PDF clips directly into org files on Mac.

 This simple package modifies org-mode so that images (including cropped segments of PDFs) on the clipboard can be _pasted directly